Hawthorne Christian Academy

 Hawthorne Christian Academy (HCA) is a private, co-educational Christian school serving students in preschool through 12th grade.
-The Academy is run by the Hawthorne Gospel Church, and is located on Route 208 in Hawthorne, New Jersey, United States.
+The Academy is run by the Hawthorne Gospel Church, and is located on Route 208 in Hawthorne, in Passaic County, in the U.S. state of New Jersey.
 The school opened in 1981 and had its first graduating class eight years later.

+As of the 2023–24 school year, the school had an enrollment of 498 students (plus 37 in PreK) and 46.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.6:1.
+The student body was 36.9% (184) White, 28.3% (103) Hispanic, 20.7% (103) Asian, 13.1% (65) Black, 0.6% (3) two or more races, 0.2% (1) American Indian / Alaska Native and 0.2% (1) Native Hawaiian / Pacific Islander.

 HCA has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1996.
 The school has been accredited by the Association of Christian Schools International since 1981.

 Academics

 Hawthorne Christian Academy offers a comprehensive academic program for students in preschool through grade 12.
 The school follows a college-preparatory curriculum that incorporates a Christian worldview across all subject areas.
 Instruction is organized into three divisions: Lower School (Preschool–Grade 5), Middle School (Grades 6–8), and Upper School (Grades 9–12).